ty2huang/nextjs-clerk-prisma-b2b-template/README.md

 ## Deploying to Production

 This project requires you to use your own domain name when deploying to production.
 If your domain is `example.com`, you will need to include both `example.com` and `*.example.com` as valid domains for your project.
+This includes setting the environment variable NEXT_PUBLIC_ROOT_DOMAIN for the production environment.

 Also, use this domain name for the webhook URL in your production Clerk application (for instance, `https://example.com/api/webhooks/clerk`).
 There is no need to use ngrok for production.

+Note that the subdomain is used to identify the current organization in the user session.
+To be robust, you should create a new organization without members in Clerk with the slug "www" such that it cannot be used as a slug for other organizations.

 ### Deploying to Vercel